Veneers

 What is bone recontouring and why was it necessary?

-Bone recontouring reshapes the bone underlying the gum tissue to establish proper tooth proportions and gum architecture.
-In this case, it allowed us to reveal more natural tooth structure and create the foundation for ideal veneer placement.
+Bone recontouring reshapes the alveolar bone underlying the gum tissue to establish proper tooth proportions and gum architecture.
+In this case, it was performed to reveal more natural tooth structure and create the ideal foundation for veneer placement.
+Without addressing the bone, the gum tissue would not stay in its corrected position long-term.

-Absolutely.
-In fact, age-appropriate design is essential for natural results.
-We adjust shade, translucency, surface texture, and proportions to complement the patient's overall appearance rather than creating teeth that look out of place.
+Age-appropriate design is essential for natural results.
+The key is adjusting shade, translucency, surface texture, and proportions to complement the patient's overall appearance rather than creating teeth that look out of place.
+The goal is enhancement that blends seamlessly—not teeth that look 20 years younger than the rest of your face.

 Dr. Kiyan Mehdizadeh, DMD